Even before I could read, I wanted to tell stories, so when I was little, I'd draw stories with stick

 figures.
 Later, after I started school, I would climb the willow tree in my backyard, where I'd

 write in my journal and make lists of favorite words.
 As a teenager, I wrote poetry and my own Nancy Drew mysteries, but I never imagined being an author.
 I didn't think authors were real

 Then I married and had three daughters.
 I read them children's books and I fell in love with the

 to write my own book about the squirrel who raided our birdfeeder.
 "Hickory Squirrel" was

-never published, but I kept on writing, even after I went back to teaching.
+never published, but I kept on writing, even after I returned to teaching.
 I took a class on

-children.
+Since then I've published countless other stories, articles, and books for children.
 Seeing my words in print is a thrill, but even if I had never been published, I would still

 member of the Society of Children's Book Writers and Illustrators and the Author's Guild.

 Ms. Brennan grew up in New Jersey, an only child who spent a lot of time up in

 a willow tree.
 Now she lives in Rhode Island, the Ocean State, with her husband and a goofy golden retriever named Willow.
 She has three grown daughters and four terrific grandchildren.